devonfw-tutorials/katacoda-scenarios-dev/148_WIP-CobiGen-Python_CRUD-Python-CobiGen/step6.md

   { &#34;name&#34; : &#34;elena&#34;, &#34;age&#34; : 26, &#34;phone&#34; : &#34;555123&#34;, &#34;email&#34; : &#34;elena@devon.com&#34; }

 Our new user should now be accessible from the database under &#34;id&#34; number 1.
-Check this by submiting a GET request to the following path:
+Check this by submitting a GET request to the following path:

 http://127.0.0.1:5000/user/1